deepfactor-io/appsec-village-pod-dc31/README.md

     using LD\_PRELOAD
   - An example of an LD\_PRELOAD based monitoring library
   - Ideas to avoid being seen by monitoring tools using this type of technology

+## Avoiding read detection via io\_uring

+io\_uring is a new Linux subsystem designed to provide fast I/O by not having to suffer from the system call overhead associated with repeated I/O system calls (read, write, etc).
+It accomplishes this by using a zero-copy approach wherein the kernel deposits read results (or fetches write requests) from a shared ring buffer in userspace.

+Another, simpler way to describe this is as follows:

+  - The user process opens a file for reading.
+  - Instead of issuing system calls like read(), pread(), etc, the process instead sets up a list of buffers into which it tells the kernel "please read the file into these buffers, and signal me when some buffers are ready for processing".
+This is not unlike pread()/preadv2()
+  - The user mode process acts on the content of the buffers and advance a _ring pointer_, telling the kernel that "n buffers have been consumed, please process the next n buffers".
+  - This process continues until the I/O operation is complete.

+The difference between pread/preadv2 and io\_uring is that in the io\_uring case, the process does not need to make multiple system calls to process the next buffers in the ring.
+Instead, a head/tail index mechanism is used; the only "overhead" associated with requesting the next n buffers is updating a single value in memory.
+This avoids all the system call overhead (context switches, spectre/meltdown overhead, etc) and greatly improves I/O performance.

+In this repository, there is an exercise3 application that utilizes io\_uring to perform file reads without actually calling any read()-family system calls.

+To run exercise3:

+  - As root, run /home/user/exercise3/monitor

+Next, in another window, issue the following command to show that the monitor tool captures reads:

+  - cat /etc/passwd      (or any other file of your choice)

+Next, in another window, issue the following command to run the example/test
+application:

+  - /home/user/exercise3/exercise3 /etc/passwd     (or any other file of your
+    choice)

+Because exercise3 uses io\_uring to perform the read operation, you should not see any read output from the monitoring tool for the file you requested.
+There is one single read() captured (this is the loader reading shared libraries

+into memory and not the file you actually accessed in the example, though).
+Also note that the initial open of the file is still captured by the monitor, so it's not a perfect evasion.

 ## Miscellaneous topics